loginom/loginom-help-en-omegat/data/processors/datamining/em-clustering.md

 ## Description

-В основе EM кластеризации лежит масштабируемый [алгоритм EM](https://loginom.ru/blog/em), который опирается на предположение, что исследуемое множество данных может быть смоделировано с помощью линейной комбинации многомерных [нормальных распределений](https://wiki.loginom.ru/articles/normal-distribution.html). Целью при этом является оценка параметров распределения, которые максимизируют логарифмическую [функцию правдоподобия](https://wiki.loginom.ru/articles/plausibility-function.html), используемую в качестве меры качества модели.
+EM clustering is based on the scalable [EM algorithm](https://loginom.ru/blog/em) that is supported by assumption that the data set under study can be modelled by means of the linear combination of multidimensional [probability distributions](https://wiki.loginom.ru/articles/normal-distribution.html).
+The purpose is to assess distribution parameters that maximize logarithmic [likelihood function](https://wiki.loginom.ru/articles/plausibility-function.html) used as the model quality measure.
 In other words, it is assumed that the data in each cluster is subject to the particular distribution law, namely, probability distribution.

 Thus, any observation (object) belongs to all [clusters](https://wiki.loginom.ru/articles/cluster.html) but with different likelihood.
 The object must relate to the cluster for which this likelihood is higher.